Krishna-Chitta/SeleniumProject/README.md

 # 📌 Portfolio Overview

+- The idea here is to cover important concepts of selenium.
+Think of it as a project which provides example code to the concept but not the concept itself.
+- For example, in the repository you'll see checkbox.py in which, you'll find code for identifying and validating checkboxes using selenium.
-This portfolio consists of **three main parts**, each focusing on a different aspect of test automation:
+- This portfolio consists of **three main parts**, each focusing on a different aspect of web automation:

 ## 🔹 1.
 Selenium with Python
 - I will create **individual Python files** for practicing Selenium concepts.